symil/lava/README.md

 - `node generate.js --tag <version>`

 Where `<version>` is a branch or tag name of the Vulkan-Docs repository (for example "v1.1.80").
-The script will download the appropriate files in the `download/` folder and generates the new source files in `src/vk/`.
+The script will download the corresponding files in the `download/` folder and generate the new source files in `src/vk/`.

 ## License